Improve your early years practice

 - Ailsa Monk, Principal,Cotswold Montessori School

-Now that we’ve gone into some of the basics about why repetition is so important to children in the early years, let’s take a look at some ideas to create an environment that encourages this repetition, and what you can do to ensure that the children are getting the most out of these repetitive activities.
+Now that we’ve hopefully convinced you about the importance of repetition and patterns in early education, let’s take a look at some ideas to create an environment that encourages repetition, and what you can do to ensure that the children are getting the most out of these repetitive activities.

 OK, so this one’s pretty simple.
 But it’s so easy to constantly be updating and changing activities, especially when you’re doing cohort analysis and trying to strengthen certain areas.